-For a permanent, long-term solution, F&A Dairy hired Symbiont, a prominent consulting firm located in Milwaukee, WI.
-Symbiont studied the plant wastewater and its existing treatment processes as well as viable aeration system technologies.
-They evaluated F&A Dairy’s other plant in Las Cruces, NM, which already employed EDI’s Floating Lateral System.
-Upon the completed evaluation the recommendation was provided to install EDI’s system which could be installed without dewatering the existing treatment lagoons, and would provide an energy efficient system to meet the demands of the 1 million lbs/day production.
+For a permanent solution, F&A Dairy hired Symbiont, a prominent consulting firm located in Milwaukee, WI, to develop a long-term solution.
+Symbiont specializes in the design of industrial and municipal wastewater treatment facilities.
+Symbiont studied the plant wastewater and its existing treatment processes in addition to viable aeration system technology.
+They also evaluated F&A Dairy’s other plant in Las Cruces, NM which already employed EDI’s Floating Lateral System.

-F&A purchased a FlexAir fine-bubble aeration system from EDI that uses floating HDPE air lateral assemblies with suspended-tubular, fine-bubble, flexible-membrane diffuser assemblies.
+F&A purchased a fine-bubble aeration system from EDI.
+The system employed floating HDPE air lateral assemblies with suspended-tubular, fine-bubble, flexible-membrane diffuser assemblies.
 The system was installed in the summer of 2010 with great success.
-The upgrade reduced power consumption, handles peak loads, maintains dissolved oxygen and provides operating flexibility.
+The new system has reduced power consumption, has been able to handle peak loads, maintain dissolved oxygen and provide operating flexibility.

 System Drawing: F&A Dairy; Floating Lateral System